News From The World Of American Boating

 — Published: April/May 2014

-It's a route for boaters along the Intracoastal Waterway, but the ICW's magenta line is sorely in need of an update
+It's a route for boaters along the ICW, but the magenta line is sorely in need of an update

 A childhood dream to become a professional fisherman takes an unexpected twist